loreto-glez/loreto-glez/README.md

-## Hi there 👋
+## Hi there!
+My name is Loreto

-- App Development Student :)
+- I'm currently studying Multiplatform App Development :)
-- Currently doing an internship at Infoter
+- While doing an internship at Infoter, Spain

 <!--
 **loreto-glez/loreto-glez** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.